cs3org/wopiserver/README.md

 * delete files/entries from CodiMD DB

 ### Required CodiMD APIs to implement the above features
-* change permissions of a note, e.g. make it readonly
+* given a note id, change permissions of a note, e.g. make it read only.
-* upload a file to be used as "attachment"
+* upload a file to be used as "attachment": a proposal could be an HTTP POST to `/<nodeid>/attach` with the attachment in the payload.
+The payload could be a zip file for multiple attachments.
-* download all attached files of a given note
+* download all attached files of a given note.
+E.g. GET `/<nodeid>/attach` to return a zip of all files.
-* delete a note from DB as well as its attached files
+* given a note id, delete a note from DB as well as its attached files.
-* given a note, return the last modification time
+* given a note id, return the note's last modification time.